AlbertoRomanRamosRodriguez/phpblog/README.md

     npm start
     ```

     to run the frontend in development mode.
+After the frontend's been done with, build the frontend again so the changes are reflected in the API and reload the page.